PyeongsaengCoding/PyeongsaengCoding/README.md

-Hello, I'm Jae Sung Choi and I live in Seoul, Korea.
+### 👋Hello, I'm Jae Sung Choi and I live in Seoul, Korea.

 - 💻 I am interested.
 Web, AI, Infrastructure, Architecture
 - 📚 Dreaming of an era in which AI and Human collaborate.